billgraziano/xelogstash/README.md

 <a name="whats-new"></a>What's New
 ------------------------------------------

+### Release 1.7.5

+* Availability Groups are captured in `mssql_ag` and Listeners in `mssql_ag_listener`.
+These are both multi-value fields.
+* Can specify fields to be upper or lower case.
+Use the `lowercase=["fld1", "fld2"]` to list the fields that should be lower case.
+Use `uppercase` for uppercase.
+* `hadr_trace_message` events populate the `xe_description` field

 ### Release 1.7.4

 * Fixed bug that didn't handle adds, moves, etc. in `sqlxewriter_sources.toml` files
 * Added support for `attention` events
 * Updated dependencies
-* WSL2 has broken talking to all five of my local SQL Server instances.
-Because I can't test the Linux version I'm not going to release binaries.
+* WSL2 doesn't allow connections to local SQL Server instances (easily).
+Because I can't test the Linux version I'm not going to release the binaries.
 If you are running on Linux, you can [build your own executable](#building).

 ### Release 1.7.1